diofant/diofant/docs/release/notes-0.10.rst

 * :sympyissue:`14721` solve can't find solution
 * :sympyissue:`14293` Sorting of polynomial roots
 * :sympyissue:`14380` AlgebraicField.numer() could return an algebraic integer
+* :sympyissue:`14442` Should AlgebraicField be a Composite domain?